 You must devote a minimum of 1 hour per day (free of all distractions).
 Why 1 hour?
 Well it takes your brain a while to warm up, you have to review the material you went over yesterday (if you are being a good student and doing your homework daily), then it will take a few minutes to finally get into the material you need to review that night.
 By the end of the hour your brain will be tapping at the maximum productivity level and you don’t want to exhaust yourself.
 Plus, remember you still have a life and family and work to do, so let’s be realistic.

 You will need a study strategy.
 Whether it’s books and self-study, group study or a seminar or course you will need a strong study strategy.

 You will need a code book.
-The majority of the states have adopted the 2014 NEC book, which we have for sale in two versions: Tabbed & Highlighted or Plain.
+The majority of the states have adopted the 2014 - 2017 NEC book.
 Check out your examination bulletin to determine which book you will need.

 You will need your state’s examination bulletin.
 We started a compilation of several state’s examination board websites and their examiner’s bulletin.
 Go here to find your state.
 Some states don’t issue exams but the local municipalities or towns do.